Deem tutorial

 struct Emp { pub name: str, pub dept: i64, pub salary: f64 }

 Every query opens with from <src> <var>: emps names the source (the slice param), e is the row loop variable used by all downstream clauses. where filters, select projects, limit truncates.
-The macro lowers this to a native function:
+The compiler parses the body with its own grammar and lowers the item to a native function:

 // pub fn top(emps: &[Emp], n: i64) -> Result<Vec<str>, ElError>

-The parameter list is a genuine Logos signature — re-emitted verbatim, type-checked by the compiler, called like any function:
+The parameter list is a genuine Logos signature — type-checked by the compiler, called like any function. pub deem emits a public fn; a bare deem is private to the package:

 fn main() -> i32 {